 The reality of sales is that 80% percent of sales are most often produced by 20% of the sales force, also known as the 80/20 rule.
 Therefore, finding those who will rise to the top 20% is a priority for recruiters.
 Peak sales performers have an inquisitive nature and seek to understand as much as possible about the prospect’s business and decision-making process.

 A majority of the sales hires fail without a systematic hiring process.
-There are both direct and indirect costs associated with a poor hiring decision, which often costs 75% to 150% of the salesperson’s annual quota.
+Both direct and indirect costs are associated with a poor hiring decision, which often costs 75% to 150% of the salesperson’s annual quota.
 Therefore, continued poor hiring decisions will be unsustainable by most organizations.

 Below are a few refreshers when it comes to recruiting and hiring top producers: